Andrettin/Wyrmsun/readme.txt

 - 2.8.1
 -----------------------------------------------------------------------

+* Buildings
+- Town Halls can now only be built on top of Settlement Sites.

 * Map Editor
 - Fixed crash which happened when placing a railroad over a neutral copper mine.
 - Deposits and other resource units can no longer be set to store more than 1 million of their respective resource, as overly large numbers could cause issues for the game.